North Dakota National Guard responds to wildfire

-North Dakota Army National Guard air crews fight wildland fires North of Bismarck, North Dakota, Oct.
+North Dakota Army National Guard aircrews fight wildland fires North of Bismarck, North Dakota, Oct.
 12, 2024.
-(U.S. Army National Guard photo by Nathan Rivard)
+(U.S. Army National Guard video by Staff Sgt.
+Leif Anderson)

 |Date Taken: